 Even in the best marriages, there are emotional highs and lows.
 You might be dealing with periods of separation.
 You might be dealing with living in different time zones where one of you is up at 2 AM if you want to talk.
-You might be dealing with depression, anxiety, or generally feeling overwhelmed by having to do everything without your partner’s help.
+In addition, you might have deelings of depression, anxiety, or being overwhelmed by having to do everything without your partner’s help.
 These things put a strain on your marriage.
 You might consider marriage counseling to get your relationship back on track.

 How to Seeking Help